prnthh/prnthh.github.io/README.md

 <details>
 <summary><b>Deployment</b></summary>
 <p>
 This project wasn't setup with a specific web host in mind.
-Please follow the Create React App <a href="https://create-react-app.dev/docs/deployment">deployment docs</a> to learn how to deploy your project to various hosts.
+Please follow the Next.js <a href="https://github.com/zeit/next.js/#production-deployment">deployment docs</a> to learn how to deploy your project to various hosts.
 </p>
 </details>